I love reading.

 Some years earlier I had done a speed reading course which taught me remarkable reading skills.
 It took a desire to read to make what I had been taught into something useful.
 Today, some large fraction of a century later, I still read at around one hundred pages an hour – and can quote you from the book afterwards, if you think I am just skimming at that pace.

-I will read anything that anybody suggests.
+I will read almost anything that anybody suggests.
 Until recently I never left a book unfinished, working on the belief that if an author went to all that trouble to write it, the least I could do was finish it before passing judgement.
-Unfortunately, my Kindle does seem to recommend crap, and most of the unfinished books have come in the last few years when I have paid attention to their recommendations.
+Unfortunately, Amazon, through my Kindle, does seem to recommend crap, and most of the unfinished books have come in the last few years when I have paid attention to their recommendations.
 But they are few, luckily.